Advice for businesses and jobseekers

 - Businesses employing under 10 staff - £5,000

-Please note that as this fund is limited, we would encourage you to apply as soon as possible.
+Please note the closing date.
+We would encourage you to apply as soon as possible.

 - We expect a high volume of applications for this fund and we would recommend taking your time when completing your application.
 Please make sure you provide all of the information asked for and upload the required documents.
 Incomplete applications will be auto-rejected so it is worth getting it right first time!